zio/zio-config/docs/intro/index.md

 ```

+Please note, we do have support for **_automatic configuration description through zio-config-magnolia_**, if you consider this description as a boiler-plate.

-The notable features of zio-config include
+The notable features of zio-config:

+* **Describe once and use it for different actions:**
-* Simple and composable configuration description - that can read configuration from various sources.
+  - Read configuration from various sources.
-* Write the configuration back to the application environment, given the same configuration description.
+  - Write the configuration back, given the same description and a value of the config.
-* Composable syntax for describing (documenting) each configuration parameter in the description.
-* Auto generation of documentation (or support page) of application configuration, mainly useful for ops team.
+  - Document the configuration (or support page / help-page), mainly useful for ops team.
-* Emit a report on the configuration values, providing the value of each configuration when producing the documentation.
+  - Report the application configuration, providing the value of each parameter alongside documentation.
+* Composable interface to give extra documentation for each config parameter, and in fact for a whole configuration.
+* Accumulates all errors rather than bailing at the first.
 * Handles nested configuration.
-* Handles multiple (composable) sources.
+* Composable multiple sources.
-* We can set priority for the sources / Reset all the sources etc.
+* Set priority for sources.
-* Configuration will be part of your environment with the use of the library.
-* Accumulates all errors rather than bailing at the first while reading the config from these sources
+* Reset sources.
+* Integration with zio environment.
 * Zero implicits
 * Zero macros
-* The one and only dependency is zio
+* The one and only dependency is zio, because we stick on to ZIO as the functional effect.
 * Simple altogether!

 This is backed by significant number of examples/